dgroomes/stackoverflow-look-back/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* [ ] The web-extension-framework and rpc-framework should be migrated to their own repo.
+* [ ] IN PROGRESS The web-extension-framework and rpc-framework should be migrated to their own repo.
 I will be very happy when I can remove all of that code from this repo and focus again on the Look Back Tool features!
+  * DONE Add code to a new repo: <https://github.com/dgroomes/web-extension-framework>
+  * DONE Delete the now redundant framework code
+  * Depend on the new code as a Git sub-module
 * [ ] Support the Edge browser.
 Write a Powershell script to build the extension distributions.
 This is the Windows friendly thing to do.
 Add instructions as needed.
 * [ ] Multi-term search.
 The search bar should take each word and apply an "AND" search